 Be open to alternative treatments – Some people, on the other hand, are skittish about alternative treatments including supplements and diets.
 While they, like drugs, are not cures, some find them quite helpful.

-Try low dose naltrexone and medical marijuana – Instead of (or in addition to) opioid drugs, try alternative treatments such as low dose naltrexone, cannabis and CBD oil.
-Studies indicate that using cannabis products can reduce the need for opioid pain-killers.
+Try low dose naltrexone and medical marijuana for pain – Instead of (or in addition to) opioid drugs, try alternative treatments such as low dose naltrexone, cannabis and CBD oil.
+Studies suggest that using cannabis products can reduce the need for opioid pain-killers.

 Check out possible post-exertional malaise (PEM) busters – Post-exertional malaise refers to symptom exacerbation after exertion.
 PEM is a huge problem in both ME/CFS and FM.
 Some people have come up with ideas on how to ameliorate it – check them out here.